LibreHealthIO/lh-ehr/CONTRIBUTE.md

-	7) Set up a connection to the main LibreEHR github respository: git remote add upstream git://github.com/LibreHealthIO/lh-ehr.git (now the main openemr github repository is called ‘upstream’)
+	7) Set up a connection to the main LibreEHR github respository: git remote add upstream git://github.com/LibreHealthIO/lh-ehr.git (now the main LibreHealthEHR github repository is called ‘upstream’)

 	8) All the pieces are now set up.
 You have your local repository that is connected to your public github repository(origin) and is connected to the official Libreehr github repository(upstream)